-- obtaining positive data that supports demonstration of efficacy, safety and tolerability profiles and durability of effect for our product candidates that are satisfactory to the FDA or any comparable foreign regulatory authority for marketing approval; - successful and timely enrollment of appropriate patients for the indications included in our current and future clinical trials; - potential variability of patient outcomes; - our ability to address any potential delays resulting from factors related to the COVID-19 pandemic; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - the maintenance of existing or the establishment of new supply arrangements with third-party drug product suppliers and manufacturers for clinical development and, if approved, commercialization of our product candidates; - the maintenance of existing or the establishment of new scaled production arrangements with third-party manufacturers to obtain finished products that are appropriately packaged for sale; - obtain and maintaining patent protection, trade secret protection and regulatory exclusivity, both in the United States and internationally; - protection of our rights in our intellectual property portfolio, including our licensed intellectual property; - establishing sales, marketing and distribution capabilities and the successful launch of commercial sales of our product candidates if and when approved for marketing, whether alone or in collaboration with others; - a continued acceptable safety profile following any marketing approval; - · commercial acceptance by patients, the medical community and third-party payors; and

-• our ability to compete with other therapies.
+- obtaining positive data that supports demonstration of efficacy, safety and tolerability profiles and durability of effect for our product candidates that are satisfactory to the FDA or any comparable foreign regulatory authority for marketing approval; - successful and timely enrollment of appropriate patients for the indications included in our current and future clinical trials; - potential variability of patient outcomes; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - the establishment of and maintenance of sufficient internal manufacturing capabilities; - the maintenance of existing or the establishment of new supply arrangements with third-party drug product suppliers and manufacturers for clinical development and, if approved, commercialization of our product candidates; - the maintenance of existing or the establishment of new scaled production arrangements with third-party manufacturers to obtain finished products that are appropriately packaged for sale; - obtaining and maintaining patent protection, trade secret protection and regulatory exclusivity, both in the United States and internationally; - · protecting our rights in our intellectual property portfolio, including our licensed intellectual property; - establishing sales, marketing and distribution capabilities and the successful launch of commercial sales of our product candidates if and when approved for marketing, whether alone or in collaboration with others; - a continued acceptable safety profile following any marketing approval; - · commercial acceptance by patients, the medical community and third-party payors; and - our ability to compete with other therapies.

-We do not have complete control over many of these factors, including certain aspects of clinical development and the regulatory submission process, potential threats to our intellectual property rights and the manufacturing, marketing, distribution and sales efforts of any future collaborator.
+We do not have complete control over many of these factors, including certain aspects of clinical development and the regulatory submission process, potential threats to our intellectual property rights and the manufacturing, marketing, distribution and sales efforts of any collaborator or licensee.
 For development programs that are licensed to third parties, we generally do not have control over the design or conduct of clinical trials and will not have discretion over marketing decisions.
 If we are not successful with respect to one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize any product candidates from our lead programs, which would materially harm our business.
 If we do not receive marketing approvals for such product candidates, we may not be able to continue our operations.